Louiseskinner01/project1-lskinner/TESTING.md

 ### Responsiveness

 Throughout the development of this project I have utilised the tools and features in Google Chrome Developer specifically when **responsiveness** has been the focus.
-For the development of this project I followed a "mobile first" apraoch, finding the devloper tools very effective for responsive styling and trouble shooting.
-It allowed me to view each html page from different screen dimentions such as Mobile, Tablet, Laptop and Desktop.
-Note: The following screen shots are different responses of the home page which are based off of the Google Chrome Deveoper tool.
+For the development of this project I followed a "mobile first" approach, finding the developer tools very effective for responsive styling and trouble shooting.
+It allowed me to view each html page from different screen dimensions such as Mobile, Tablet, Laptop and Desktop.
+Note: The following screen shots are different responses of the home page which are based off of the Google Chrome developer tool.

 #### Chrome Developer Responsive Designs
 <details>